Data-driven approximation of Koopman operators and generators: Convergence rates and error bounds: Joint limit in data and dictionary

 respectively.
 In this section, we show how the error bounds in Lemmas \ref{chernoff G} and \ref{chernoff c} can be modified to account for this noise.
-This leads to an analogous error bound on the data-driven operator as in Proposition~\ref{bound error projection} and Theorem~\ref{OC theorem}.
-We now describe the errors using random variables.
-The distribution of these random variables will need to satisfy a certain boundedness criterion, which we state below.
+This leads to an analogous error bound on the data-driven operator as in Proposition~\ref{bound error projection} and Theorem~\ref{OC theorem} where a bias term appears.
+We make the following assumptions on the noise. \begin{assumption} The random variables $\set{(\bm{\eta}_N^m, \bm{\xi}_N^m)}_{m=1}^M$ have mean $\bm{0}$, are symmetric, independent, and independent of $\set{\bm{x}_m }_{m=1}^M$. \end{assumption}{Given $\tl{\gamma }_N \geq 0 $ we will use the notation}